You & Us

 Our craft includes niche skills and transferable creativity.

-Out of our Derwent Park workshop we design and make puppets, installations and props in-house; creations brought to life by a team of professional Tasmanian makers and designers.
+Out of our North Hobart workshop we design and make puppets, installations and props in-house; creations brought to life by a team of professional Tasmanian makers and designers.
 These are diverse in scale and scope - a giant whale, or a hand puppet fish for television - and we can manage the process for you from idea to delivery, all with a focus on resource stewardship and sustainable making.

 • Puppet maker Mads is standing next to a work in progress whale puppet, feeding pieces of black foam through netting to make the skin of the whale